MirkoDeVita98/budget-bot/README.md

 # 💸 Telegram Budget Bot

-A personal Telegram bot to track expenses and budgets with:
+A personal Telegram bot to track expenses and budgets directly from Telegram.
+Designed to be simple, transparent, and fully under your control.

+Key highlights:

-- 📊 Monthly overall budget
+- 📊 Monthly overall budget tracking
-- 🗂️ Categories (Food, Transport, Subscriptions, etc.)
+- 🗂️ Category-based expenses (Food, Transport, Subscriptions, etc.)
-- ⏱️ Daily / Monthly / Yearly budget rules
+- ⏱️ Daily, Monthly, and Yearly budget rules
-- 💱 Multi-currency expenses (auto-converted to CHF)
+- 💱 Multi-currency expenses with automatic conversion to CHF
-- 🔁 Undo, monthly reset, full reset
+- 🔁 Undo last expense, monthly reset, full reset
-- 🧱 SQLite storage (local, simple, fast)
+- 🧱 Local SQLite storage (no cloud, no third parties)

 All amounts are **computed and reported in CHF**, even when entered in foreign currencies.